haraldrudell/haraldops/readme.md

 4. Monitor incoming requests with user agent string and origin
 5. Capture console output with log file output, rotate, and error stack traces
 6. Self-monitor by having multiple deployments monitor each other as well as external apps and Web locations
-7. Portably find function-specific folders and use the system browser
+7. Portably find function-specific folders and access the system browser
 8. Load app-specific json data from configurable out-of-source tree locations

 ## Features